LoopKit/looptips/docs/data/nightscout.md

 # Nightscout { .notranslate }

 [Nightscout](https://nightscout.github.io/) (NS) is a cornerstone of the DIY type 1 community.
-It is an excellent tool to remotely view <span class="notranslate">Loop</span>'s actions and access insulin and blood glucose data.
+It is an excellent tool to remotely view Loop&#39;s actions and access insulin and blood glucose data.
 It allows for easy remote monitoring of *Loop* activities, troubleshooting of *Loop* errors, history of CGM, carbs, boluses, & temporary basal rates, and reports to analyze data trends and patterns.
 There is a *Nightscout* app in your iPhone App Store, or you can use a web browser to view the data.
 [Setting up Nightscout for Loop](https://loopkit.github.io/loopdocs/nightscout/new_user/) is free and fairly quick.
 Once set up, the site can be accessed by anyone that you share your unique *Nightscout* URL with.

 ## Nightscout Display
 *Nightscout* is highly recommended for *Loop* users, especially those using *Loop* as caregivers. *Nightscout* displays are often the easiest way to troubleshoot *Loop* settings if you are having problems and seeking input from others.
 Below is some discussion about the general *Nightscout* display, as well as some <span class="notranslate">Loop</span>-specific display information.